drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 ## Troubleshooting

-*   **`extract-xiso.exe` Missing**: Ensure `extract-xiso.exe` is present in the same directory as the application.
-It is bundled with the release, so if it's missing, re-extract the application. `extract-xiso.exe` is crucial for both conversion and testing.
+*   **`extract-xiso.exe` or `bchunk.exe` Missing**: Ensure `extract-xiso.exe` and `bchunk.exe` are present in the same directory as the application.
+They are bundled with the release, so if one is missing, re-extract the application. `extract-xiso.exe` is crucial for both conversion and testing. `bchunk.exe` is required for converting CUE/BIN files.
 *   **Archive Extraction Failed (e.g., "File is corrupted")**: If you encounter errors like "File is corrupted.
 Data error has occurred." when processing `.zip`, `.7z`, or `.rar` files, it indicates that the archive itself is damaged or incomplete.
 This application cannot repair corrupted archives.
 Please verify the integrity of your source archive files.
 *   **"Not enough space on the disk"**: This error occurs when the drive where files are being processed (input, output, or temporary extraction folders) runs out of space.
 Ensure you have sufficient free disk space, especially when converting or testing many large files, as temporary files can consume significant space during the process.
 *   **Invalid ISO**: If `extract-xiso` reports that an ISO is "not a valid xbox iso image", the file may be corrupted or not a true Xbox/Xbox 360 ISO.
 Review the application log for detailed error messages from `extract-xiso`.